 What Is A Dofollow Link?

-A dofollow link is a link which provides SEO link juice which can help to boost the pagerank of the site that it’s linked to.
+A dofollow link is a link that provides SEO link juice which can help to boost the pagerank of the site that it’s linked to.
 This means the website then goes higher in search engine page results.

 To understand why this type of link works we need to look into how Google and other search engines work.
 When a website gets an inbound link (hyperlink) pointing to the page it receives an SEO boost.
 In turn the more small SEO boosts you have to your website, the better long term ranking your website will have.